alphagov/govuk-import-export-prototype/guidance/foodtest.markdown

 You may need a licence or follow special rules to export:

-- processed foods
+- [processed foods]
-- unprocessed animal products, eg meat, fish, dairy, honey, gelatine
+- [unprocessed animal products], eg meat, fish, dairy, honey, gelatine
-- vegetables, fruit and other plants used as food
+- [vegetables, fruit and other plants used as food]
-- grain (outside the EU only)
+- [grain] (outside the EU only)
-- sugar, cereals and rice (outside the EU only)
+- [sugar, cereals and rice] (outside the EU only)

 $CTA

 Also check the import rules of the country that you’re exporting to, which may be less or more strict than in the UK.
-You can [get help with overseas customs rules].
+You can get [help with overseas customs rules].

 $CTA